FAQs

 With the continual advancements in genomic medicine and Jewish genetic disorder research, we cannot rule this out.
 However, the timing and nature of a future expansion cannot be predicted.

 Being a carrier of a recessive condition should not affect your medical insurance.
 You may however want to check with your insurance provider.
+Please find details of the Code on Genetic Testing and Insurance here.

 The clinic is designed for couples to screen together, however we will accept those wishing to screen individually.